9brada6/tabs-with-posts/development.md

 - add option for lazyload images.
 - change no thumbnail image.

-- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others, no thumbnail image.
+- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.
 - Add a way to get a specific number of posts in the widget.

 ### ✅ Todo Documentation